MattLaidlaw/go-jsonrpc2/README.md

     log.Fatalln(err)
   }

-  // make the RPC to Class.Method with input argument 42 res, err := client.Call("Class.Method", 42)
+  // make a remote procedure call to Class.Method with input argument 42 res, err := client.Call("Class.Method", 42)
   if err != nil {
     log.Fatalln(err)
   }

-  log.Println(res.Result)
+  fmt.Println(res.Result)

 }
 ```
-We expect a result of 42, considering Class::Method(n int) returns exactly what was input.
-The protocol may also return an error in the case of user error or an internal server error.
-This can be queried from ```res.Error```.
+We expect a result of 42, considering Class::Method(n int) returns the input parameter as-is.
+The protocol may also return an error which can be queried from ```res.Error```.

 ## Limitations
 Parameters and return values of methods registered by the RPC server must be one of the following types.